Do you ever look at pictures of yourself after a night out and notice that your face looks unusually puffy?

 So if toast is one of your go-to breakfast or snack choices, opt for a sprouted grain bread like Ezekiel bread instead of plain white.

-When you include nutrient-dense, fibrous carbs over refined, sugary carbs, it can help combat inflammation and thus keep facial puffiness at bay.
+When you include nutrient-dense, fibrous carbs over refined, sugary carbs, it can help and thus keep facial puffiness at bay.

 5. Stay hydrated